 Shipping and delivery schedules were already being planned out in the 1600’s between England and the Netherlands.
 Crates, barrels, or other non-standard containment systems were used until the 1950s when the standard shipping container was developed and later standardized in the late 1960s.
 Until recently, this has been the most significant development, but data is changing all of that.
 Even a small increase in efficiency carries huge benefits in terms of safety and savings.

 Airfare is segmented into a few different domains.
 There is commercial airfare, private airfare, and air cargo.
 There is overlap amongst these segments.
-For clarity’s sake, the following solutions are segmented to travel and freight.
+For clarity’s sake, the following solutions are segmented into travel and freight.

 Get your ticket early.
 It’s an age-old piece of advice that we all hear, but this seemingly useful tidbit doesn’t actually reflect reality.
-You’ll be surprised to learn that the best time to purchase your ticket is typically eight weeks or two weeks before your flight, but data can be used to pinpoint a more exact timeframe.
-Ticket prices that vary according to a given flights’ demand are far more fair for consumers and lucrative for airlines.
+You’ll be surprised to learn that the best time to purchase your ticket is typically either eight weeks or two weeks before your flight, but data can be used to pinpoint a more exact timeframe.
+Ticket prices that vary according to a given flights’ demand are far fairer for consumers and lucrative for airlines.
 A flight has to complete its trip regardless if it is filled to capacity or not, and this has an effect on ticket prices.
 Data can be used to maximize booking rates, increase margins, and give thrifty consumers the chance to save more by booking at the perfect time.

 Global consumption is not random.
 We can, with relative ease, predict demand for food, clothing, technology, and other common items.
 Veblen goods are tied less to the economy and more to social behavior.
 And, with this data, we know how much people want to buy.
 When it is analyzed, corporate purchases are often found to be less than projected sales; this is partly due to long sales windows and careful decision-making.
 Strategic plans can shed light on these plans in advance.
 Nevertheless, freight and logistics companies have even more data than just global trade at their disposal.
 Their entire history can be used to train models that predict demand.
 Moreover, idiosyncratic events in the past can serve as guides for dealing with similar future events.

-Cities predict their public transits’ demand to determine how many buses/trains they need, where to build new lines, and how often clients need their services.
+Cities predict their public transits demand to determine how many buses/trains they need, where to build new lines, and how often clients need their services.
 You can read more about smart cities here.
 Train companies work on similar problems but usually abide by stricter schedules.
 There are obviously issues with other rail companies using particular tracks, but schedules are rarely so tight as to not leave room for change.
 Certain clients expect trains to run at a particular time, but planning train schedules without learning more about their passengers’ behavior is inefficient.
 Companies can learn their clients’ behavior to better plan the number of cars that they need to provide at particular times.
 They can increase or decrease the usage of particular routes and optimize their schedules to serve as many clients as possible, while simultaneously minimizing waste.

 Courier companies have been working on optimizing every aspect of their process to provide their services at the lowest cost possible.
 Companies like FedEx, DHL, or UPS are constantly looking for ways to improve.
 Smaller companies must be aware of such methods and react accordingly.
 In order to remain competitive, they must work on their own methods of optimization.
 A local produce supplier could save minutes a day by properly arranging his stock to minimize the time it takes to unload.
 Saving just 15 minutes a day adds up to about two weeks of work time throughout the course of a year.
 For one year, this can translate into 5-10% more business.
 If properly managed, additional customers would allow for faster growth, resulting in a snowball effect that could dramatically change the trajectory of a company.

 Trucking is an interesting business.
-Just as in many aspects of society, a small portion of individuals look for their own personal gain at the expense of others.
+Just as in many aspects of society, a small portion of individuals tend to look for their own personal gain at the expense of others.
 Fraudulent behavior, namely with regard to fuel, costs companies millions a year.
 Ultimately, these costs are paid by the consumer, leading to an increase in product costs and a decrease in logistic efficiency.
 Economically speaking, lower transformational efficiency results in less cooperation, and eventually, a weak economic structure.
 But, this type of fraudulent behavior can be identified through data science.

 In many countries, regulations arm trucks with countless sensor devices for safety reasons.
 These sensors are ready to collect data that can be explored for further insights.

 GPS and IoT data allow us to monitor the behavior of any given truck.
 While there are techniques that allow for fraud, such behavior can be detected by sensors.
-Furthermore, modern logistic legislature requires that there be countless sensors on a truck.
+Furthermore, the modern logistic legislature requires that there be countless sensors on a truck.
 This means that little effort is needed to discover and extrapolate such insights.
 All we need to do is take a look at data that is already being recorded.

 Automatic Identification Systems (AISs) have become standard over the past decade.
 They are officially mandated on larger ships but have recently become much more commonplace.
 When moving, vessels send their data as frequently as every two seconds and around every two minutes while anchored.
 Ships are expected to report on their predicted route, destination, and ETA, but these are set manually and are often inaccurate.
 The route a given vessel chooses can help us understand the potential time it takes to reach the destination it will be heading to.
 Machine learning, in combination with this data, can significantly improve vessel tracking and provide more accurate ETAs.